stonepros/stone/doc/releases/firefly.rst

 by librbd, and in radosgw.

-A few pieces of new functionality of been backported, including improved 'ceph df' output (view amount of writeable space per pool), support for non-default cluster names when using sysvinit or systemd, and improved (and fixed) support for dmcrypt.
+A few pieces of new functionality of been backported, including improved 'stone df' output (view amount of writeable space per pool), support for non-default cluster names when using sysvinit or systemd, and improved (and fixed) support for dmcrypt.